Darren Korb

 Darren Korb (born November 5, 1983) is an American songwriter, composer, and voice actor.
-Korb is best known for writing the music featured in Bastion, Transistor, Pyre and Hades, all of which were developed by indie developer Supergiant Games.
-Korb also voice acted in the latter two games, including providing the voice for Zagreus, the protagonist of Hades.
+Korb is best known for writing the music featured in Bastion, Transistor, Pyre, Hades, and Hades II, all of which were developed by indie developer Supergiant Games.
+Korb also voice-acted in the latter two games, providing the voice for Zagreus.

 Early life and career

 Korb participated in musical theater from the age of five and continued into and through high school.
 While attending high school at Bellarmine College Preparatory in San Jose, California, Korb met his longtime friend and collaborator Logan Cunningham.
 During his childhood, Korb also befriended Ashley Barrett, who would become a frequent collaborator of his on the soundtracks for Supergiant's releases.

 Korb went to New York University for music production and music business.
 Prior to his work with Supergiant Games, he worked on minor television and film projects.
-He was a member of the band Audio Fiction and was the co-founder, as well as a current member of indie band Control Group.
+He has played bass and keyboard for the New York-based power pop and punk band Audio Fiction.
+Later, Korb co-founded the indie band Control Group; when not working on Supergiant-related works, Korb plays with them.

 Work with Supergiant Games

 Korb serves as the audio director and composer of Supergiant Games, an indie video game developer.
-A childhood friend of Supergiant Games co-founder Amir Rao, Korb was selected to write the music for Bastion, the developer's first game.
+A childhood friend of the studio's co-founder Amir Rao, Korb was selected to write the music for Bastion, the developer's first game.
 As audio director, Korb records the voice talent, sometimes while accompanied by Greg Kasavin, the creative director of Supergiant's games.

 Korb's scoring on the soundtracks for Supergiant's games have received critical acclaim, with many writers having called his soundtracks some of the best, particularly among indie games.
-Korb's soundtracks have appeared on various all-time and annual listings of best soundtrack albums.
-Matt Cox of Rock Paper Shotgun called Korb a "wizard", writing "the way Bastion marries its music to its story is spellbinding."
+Korb's compositions have appeared on various all-time and annual listings of best soundtrack albums.
 Kotaku's Ari Notis wrote that "the music is always a character" in Supergiant's games.